 5.1 DEFINITIONS

+5.1.1 Metadata is data about data.
+More specifically, geospatial metadata contains information such as the title, abstract, publication date, access instructions, contact information, use constraints, and other descriptive information.
+Current, complete, and well-constructed metadata is essential to data dissemination and preservation.

-5.1.1 Content Standards for Geospatial Metadata is the GIS database documentation standard developed by the Federal Geographic Data Committee.
+5.1.2 The Content Standard for Digital Geospatial Metadata (CSDGM) is the GIS database documentation standard developed by the Federal Geographic Data Committee (FGDC).

+5.1.3 ISO 19115:2003 is a suite of metadata standards for geographic information developed by the International Standards Organization and endorsed by the FGDC.

-5.1.2 Federal Geographic Data Committee was established by Office of Management and Budget Circular A-16.
-The Federal Geographic Data Committee promotes the coordinated development, use, sharing, and dissemination of geographic, or geospatial, data.
+5.1.4 FGDC was established by Office of Management and Budget Circular A-16 and coordinates development, use, sharing, and dissemination of geographic, or geospatial, data.

-5.1.3 GIS Databases are defined as those databases that are designed and developed for use with GIS software.
+5.1.5 GIS databases are defined as those databases that are designed and developed for use with GIS software.
 These include all databases with locational, or geospatial, components that may be used to link tabular data to location specific points, lines, and polygons.

-5.1.4 Kansas Core GIS Database(s) are the collection of GIS databases developed, purchased, or otherwise acquired by the Kansas GIS Policy Board for official distribution through the Board's Data Access and Support Center.
+5.1.6 Kansas GIS Data Access and Support Center (DASC) is an enterprise geospatial data clearinghouse that provides a central store and catalog of Kansas data and mapping services.

-5.1.5 Kansas GIS Community is defined as the growing community of users of GIS technology in Kansas.
+5.1.8 Kansas GIS Community is defined as the growing community of users of GIS technology in Kansas.
 This community includes users at all levels of government, academic institutions, and public and private organizations throughout Kansas.

-5.1.6 Kansas GIS Data Access and Support Center is the GIS data repository and distribution center for the Kansas GIS Policy Board.

-5.1.7 Kansas GIS Policy Board is established by Executive Order #2006-08 to coordinate the development, implementation, and management of GIS technology in Kansas government.
+5.1.9 Kansas GIS Policy Board is established by HB2715 to promote the use of geographic information systems technologies as tools to break through structural and administrative boundaries to collaborate on shared problems and enhance information analysis and decision-making processes within all levels of government.
 The Kansas GIS Policy Board is a standing committee of the Kansas Information Technology Executive Council.

 5.2 BACKGROUND

-5.2.1 The mission of the GIS Standards Task Force is to develop GIS standards.
-Membership includes representatives from the Kansas GIS Policy Board, the Board's Technical Advisory Committee, the Kansas Association of Mappers, the Kansas Association of Counties, the League of Municipalities, the County Clerks Association, the County Appraisers Association, the County Highway Association, the County Planning and Zoning Association, the Government Information Sciences Association, and other public and private sector organizations.

-5.2.2 The Kansas Standards Task Force has sponsored multiple Forums where the Kansas GIS community has been invited to participate and assist in the development of GIS Standards.
-The Federal Geographic Data Committee's Content Standards for Geospatial Metadata was recommended for adoption at one of these Forums.
+5.2.1 In the mid-1990’s the GIS Standards Task Force was created to develop GIS policies and standards; including data documentation, otherwise referred to as metadata.
+With membership from state and local government, private sector, and professional associations, the task force held multiple forums to which members of the Kansas GIS community were invited to attend.
+The Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM) was recommended for adoption at one of these forums.
+The Kansas GIS Policy Board approved adoption of this policy and also encouraged adoption by all GIS practitioners in Kansas.
+To this day, the CSDGM still remains a widely adopted and effective documentation standard.

-5.2.3 The Kansas GIS Policy Board approved adoption of the Content Standards for Geospatial Metadata at their July, 1996 meeting.
-The Board not only recommends adoption of this standard for state entities, boards, commissions and Regents institutions, but also strongly encourages the adoption and implementation of the standard to all users of GIS technology in Kansas.
+In 1991, ISO’s technical committee on geographic information and geomatics began aligning the CSDGM with other geospatial data and services standards.
+The ISO 19115 Geographic Information Metadata Standard was published in 2003 and endorsed by FGDC in 2010.
+A 2015 revision is under review and is expected to be endorsed by FGDC.

 6.0 POLICY:

 6.1 All entities shall develop and maintain digital documentation of their GIS databases in compliance with the Kansas GIS Metadata Standard, or an official sub-set thereof, if defined and approved by the Kansas GIS Policy Board.